 - B.6.1 Locate garage doors on the rear elevation when integrating a garage into the primary structure.
 Garage doors located on the side elevation will be considered on a case-by-case basis.
 Garage doors located on the front elevation are not allowed. - B.6.2 Locate garages within the rear yard when detached from the primary structure.

-Detached garages located in the rear yard are exempt from COA review.
 Detached buildings or structures, such as garages and sheds, not located in the street yard, as defined in the Zoning Code, are exempt from HP Permit review. - B.6.3 Historically appropriate garage doors, such as carriage house doors, are encouraged.